dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

    "draft" : false
 }

-[Tmux](https://tmux.github.io/) is a terminal multiplexer: it like a power-up for terminal programming.
+[Tmux](https://tmux.github.io/) is a terminal multiplexer: it's like a power-up for terminal programming.
 You can manage several terminals under a session, split terminal screens, detach and re-attach sessions and much more.
 If you do most of your programming at the command line, you'll find using a terminal multiplexer invaluable.

 ### Setup
 First you'll need to install Tmux via your package manager or [download](https://tmux.github.io/) it.
 Tmux is highly configurable but the first change I'd recommend is to ssh, not Tmux.
 Make ssh "keep alive" for all connections by adding this to `~/.ssh/config`: